 Dr. Randi Rudolph (she/her) is a conductor, music director, and collaborative pianist currently based in San Diego, California.
 Comfortable with a baton and at the keyboard, she is especially interested in works that bridge the gap between musical theater and opera.
 Trained as a classical pianist, she enjoys the focus and decision-making skills necessary to collaborate during a live performance.
-Recent music director credits include A Chorus Line at Moonlight Amphitheater, Street Scene at Arizona State University, and associate music director of the first national tour of The Prom.
+Recent music director credits include 42nd Street and A Chorus Line at Moonlight Amphitheater, Street Scene at Arizona State University, and associate music director of the first national tour of The Prom.

 Randi has received the Louis J. Sudler Prize in Music for conducting, and was named a semifinalist in The American Prize competition for her work in musical theater conducting.
 Whether she is reimagining established works or in the creative process of a new work, she focuses on finding meaning in the musical details, as well as integrating acting, singing, and movement in a way that supports vocal health and expressive performance.
 As a vocal coach, Randi works with actors, dancers, and singers on audition preparation, binder refreshes, and broadening musical styles.